kklepper/jekyll-now/_posts/2018-02-24-Workaround-for-shells-without-LINENO.md

 This is another example for a good use of partitioning a table, this time by a `RANGE`.
 The benefit is, that dropping lots of records by range cost nothing, as it is done immediately by dropping that particular partition.

-This regular dropping of the oldest partition and creating a new partition instead can be realized via stored procedure (you will find examples via Google) or conventionally via crontab, shell script and docker.
+This regular dropping of the oldest partition and creating a new partition instead can be realized via stored procedure (you will find examples via Google, e.g. [MySQL Stored Procedure for Table Partitioning](https://gist.github.com/CodMonk/4b89294bbb48eb1edb31)) or conventionally via crontab, shell script and docker.
 Take your pick.
 End of digression.

 Why roll your own, revisited
 ----------